aliev/aliev.github.io/_posts/2015-08-16-how-to-adjust-the-comfortable-environment-of-development-on-python-and-not-only.md

 vim +BundleInstall +qall # Install all plugins
 {% endhighlight %}

+Do not forget upgrade your vim to 7.4 version

+{% hoghlight bash %}

+# For mac users
+brew install vim
+sudo mv /usr/bin/vim /usr/bin/vim73

+{% endhighlight %}

 This set of commands will install a basic list of extensions and Vundle - simple package manager.

 After restarting the editor you'll see something like this: